andys/new_name/README.md

 - **Safe Data Sharing**: Share production-like data without exposing sensitive information.
 - **Easy Integration**: Simple CLI and config file make it easy to use in CI/CD or developer workflows.
 - **Performance**: Parallel processing ensures fast operation even on large databases.
+The number of parallel workers can be controlled with the `--workers` option.

 ## Example